This page brings together cases where the tribunal has specifically considered whether the claimant’s stammer is a ‘disability’.

 The tribunal focused on what the claimant ‘does’, on what an outside observer would see.
 It is very doubtful that a tribunal would reach the same decision today.
 When the 2006 Guidance on definition of disability was being prepared, British Stammering Association (BSA) expressed its concern at the S v The Lord Advocate decision.
 BSA argued that the new guidance should make clear that effects of a stammer may be hidden, and that hidden effects are relevant in deciding whether it is a disability.
 This was reflected in the 2006 guidance, and has been carried forward into the current 2011 guidance.
 (See Hiding the stammer)

-In all later cases specifically on stammering that I know of, where it has been disputed, the tribunal has held that the stammer was a ‘disability’.
+In all later cases specifically on stammering that I know of, where it has been disputed and the tribunal decided the issue, the tribunal has held that the stammer was a ‘disability’ – apart from one in 2019 where it was not accepted the claimant had a stammer at all.
 Examples are:

 Wakefield v HM Land Registry, 2008, Employment Appeal Tribunal (EAT).